 So, is it fair to assume that poorly produced ads are the result of poor thinking?
 That if the job ad hasn’t been thought about (by either the hiring company or the recruitment agency), then the job and/or the company aren’t worth thinking about?

 Are job adverts that only talk about how awesome the hiring company thinks they are – and what qualifications the reader must have to be part of their awesomeness – strong indicators of companies that are going to be insufferable to work for?

-Are most of the smart talent actually choosing to work for businesses that aren’t so self-centered?
+Are most of the smart and talented people actually choosing to work for businesses that aren’t so self-centred?